 Turning YouTube's Incognito Mode on in the YouTube app for Android is simple.
 Just open the app to the main page, tap your avatar in the upper right corner, and you'll get a list of items as shown below.

 About halfway down you'll find "Turn on Incognito."
-Once you've done that, you're set - you'll hop back to the main feed and your avatar will be replaced by an Incognito icon, and a tab at the bottom of the feed to let you know you're in Incognito Mode.
+Once you've done that, you're set - you'll hop back to the main feed and your avatar will be replaced by an Incognito icon, plus there'll be a tab at the bottom of the feed to let you know you're in Incognito Mode.

 From there on, anything you watch or search for will not be associated with your YouTube account.